tytydraco/yessleep/out/He_wanted_to_kill_us_I_know_it.md

 He was going to drug us, and I had to act before it was too late.

 I pulled the knife from my sleeve and jumped on top of him, stabbing him in the neck.
 And before he could make a noise, he was dead on the floor.
-I’m not sure what happened after that, everything went blank and now I’m waiting for my court case.
-My friends hate me, and they will probably never know that I saved their lives, but that’s okay, because they’re safe.
+I’m not sure what happened after that, everything went blank.
+Police is at my house, trying to get in and my friends hate me.
+I will turn myself in now and they will probably never know that I saved their lives, but that’s okay, because they’re safe.